KevinCoble/Convolution/README.md

 ##  Experiments
 1. Horizontal lines - learns to discriminate between horizontal and vertical lines
     - File->Open the Test1_Horizontal file.
 This is a simple network with one channel.
-A convolution of horizontal gradient, pooling down to 16 squares using maximum, and a single node neural net
+A convolution of horizontal gradient, pooling down to 16 squares using maximum, and a two-layer neural net with 4 and 1 nodes respectively
-    - Select the HorizontalTest file from the HorizontalTest directory for testing
+    - Select the HorizontalTest file from the HorizontalTest directory for testing (your path will differ from mine)
     - Leave repeat training and Auto testing on.
     - Click 'Train'
     - The network should fairly quickly learn the horizontal lines, getting a 100% test rate in under a minute.
+If you continue, the training error will continue down, while the test error goes up!
+A classic case of 'overfitting'!

 2. Circles and Lines - learns to discriminate between horizontal lines and circles using a trainable convolution operator
     - File->Open the Test2_Circle file.
 This is a simple network with one channel.
-A trainable convolution operator, pooling down to 16 squares using average, and a single node neural net
+A trainable convolution operator, pooling down to 16 squares using maximum, and a two-layer neural net with 4 and 1 nodes respectively.
-    - Select the Use Generated Images checkbox for testing
+    - This example uses generated images, so no paths need to be set
-    - Leave repeat training and Auto testing on.
+    - Leave repeat training on.
+    - For speedier training, turn off 'Auto test'
     - Click 'Train'
+    - When the training error starts to go down (gets below 40 sometimes) turn auto testing back on to see the test percentage start to creep up into the 90s.
+Since images are all generated on the fly, there are a near-infinite number of variations, so we will likely never get a perfect score.
     - The network should medium quickly learn the differences, getting a about 95% test rate in about 5 minutes.